New Clinical Document Software

 Important notice for your appointment times

-In this surgery, we provide health care services to various vulnerable groups of patients as well, those include elderly, children, pregnant females, patients with disabilities, persons with learning disabilities, mental health patients.
-These appointments may take more than usual.
+In this surgery, we provide health care services to various vulnerable groups of patients as well, those include elderly, children, pregnant females, patients with disabilities, persons with learning disabilities and mental health patients.
+These appointments may take longer than usual.

-In view of the nature of our services, our appointment times are not fixed and delays are always expected.
+In view of the nature of our services, our appointment times are not fixed and delays should be expected.

 We request you to wait until the clinician is free and they will call you.